 Snuggle at Snug Harbor — Or Three Muses, or any of the Marigny music clubs while listening to jazz from local musicians.

 Take a streetcar ride — The green streetcars along St. Charles Avenue are your ticket to a leisurely tour of the city as you roll along underneath ancient oaks and past stately mansions.
-Prices are a steal — just $3 for an unlimited, all-day ticket.
+Prices are a steal — just $1.25 for a single-ride fare or $3 for an unlimited, all-day ticket.

-Shop — New Orleans artisans cover a lot of ground, including smart and sassy tees at Storyville, Dirty Coast, or Fleurty Girl; wall art from galleries on Royal or Magazine Street; locally inspired fragrances at Hove on Chartres Street; a memorable piece of jewelry from Jose Bali, GoGo, or Mignon Faget; sunnies from Krewe du Optic, and many, many more.
+Shop — New Orleans artisans cover a lot of ground, including smart and sassy tees at Dirty Coast or Fleurty Girl; wall art from galleries on Royal or Magazine Streets; locally-inspired fragrances at Hove on Chartres Street; a memorable piece of jewelry from Jose Balli, GoGo, or Mignon Faget; sunnies from Krewe du Optic, and many, many more.